con-tango/speech_bot/README.md

 # speech_bot
 The project contains a Telegram bot code that allows you to convert text into an audio message.
-The bot does not know how to work with Cyrillic text, unfortunately :( First, create your Telegram bot via BotFather (ex.
+The bot does not know how to work with Cyrillic text, unfortunately.
+:(
+First, create your Telegram bot via BotFather (ex.
 Text2Voice) and get its token.
 Create virtual environment.
-Then create the requirements.txt file with required libraries list: python-telegram-bot and pyttsx3 Install these libraries with “python pip install requirements.txt” command in Terminal.
+Then create the requirements.txt file with required libraries list: python-telegram-bot and pyttsx3.
+Install these libraries with “python pip install requirements.txt” command in Terminal.

-Create folder data/
+Create folder "data/".
 Create voice.py script, import there pyttsx3  and subprocess libraries.
 Initiate engine by pyttsx3.
 Set voice and speech rate.
 Define text_to_file function there.
 Outputs will be saved in data/ folder.